Kathleen Newton: Marriage, divorce and children

 At the age of sixteen, Kathleen left school for an arranged marriage in India.
-Her eldest brother, George Lloyd Ashburnham Kelly (1838-1870), District Superintendent of Police in the Punjab, had brokered her marriage to an acquaintance, Dr Isaac Newton (1838-1922), a distinguished army surgeon, who had been appointed Superintendent of Vaccination for the Punjab in 1868.
+Her eldest brother, George Lloyd Ashburnham Kelly, District Superintendent of Police in the Punjab, had brokered her marriage to an acquaintance, Dr Isaac Newton, a distinguished army surgeon, who had been appointed Superintendent of Vaccination for the Punjab in 1868.
 On the voyage to India, Kathleen met and fell in love with "Captain Palliser, an officer in the [Royal] Navy".
-This was Commander Henry St Leger Bury Palliser (1839-1907), on his way to join HMS Forte in Bombay harbour.
+This was Commander Henry St Leger Bury Palliser, on his way to join HMS Forte in Bombay harbour.
 After their arrival in Bombay on 2 September 1870, Palliser joined his ship while Kathleen travelled north with George and his new wife Kate to their home in Ludhiana, Punjab.
 There she was introduced to Newton, a widower twice her age and with a young son.
-But whatever doubts Kathleen had must have been overwhelmed by the sudden death of George on 4 December 1870, the cause certified as Delirium Tremens ("DTs").
+George died suddenly on 4 December 1870, the cause certified as Delirium Tremens ("DTs").
 He left no will and a penniless wife, Kate, who was seven months pregnant.

 On 3 January 1871, Kathleen and Newton were married in Hoshiarpur, Punjab, home at that time to another of Kathleen's police-superintendent brothers, Frederick, who signed the marriage register as witness.
 Almost immediately she had regrets and the marriage was never consummated: Kathleen told Newton "she could never be his wife as she had already committed adultery".
 She ran away to her sister-in-law Kate, who sent her back to Newton.
 But Kathleen left Newton for good on 12 January, writing to him subsequently: "God knows I love that one too dearly to sin with any other.
 In what I have done I am not so much to blame as others, for our marriage was never consummated.
 I hope you will marry again, and I ask for your forgiveness."
 She also told Newton that she was pregnant with Captain Palliser's child and asked Newton to pay for her journey home.
 In May 1871 Newton began divorce proceedings, citing Palliser as co-respondent and Kathleen's letters to Newton as evidence of her infidelity.
-The decree nisi was granted on 30 December, the day Kathleen gave birth to a daughter, Muriel Violet Mary Newton (1871-1933), at Charles Kelly's house in Conisbrough, near Doncaster, Yorkshire, where he was living with Kathleen's unmarried sister Mary Pauline.
+The decree nisi was granted on 30 December, the day Kathleen gave birth to a daughter, Muriel Violet Mary Newton, at Charles Kelly's house in Conisbrough, near Doncaster, Yorkshire, where he was living with Kathleen's unmarried sister Mary Pauline.
 Decree absolute was granted on 10 July 1872.